 If you have a family, it’s likely that your grocery budget is one of your biggest household expenses.
-I promise you that it doesn’t have to be that way though!
+However, it doesn’t have to be quite so much of an overwhelming expense.
 There are many different simple steps you can take to save money on groceries each time you visit the store.
 With these easy tips, you’ll be able to save money on groceries without coupons and slash your family’s grocery bill in no time.

-Let’s start learning to save money on groceries by “making a plan”.
+Let’s start by learning the best way to save money on groceries